Tratosca/docker-airconnect/README.md

 ### By passing the <code>name</code> env variable (only works if a single Sonos device is detected)
 1) Follow the guide below from step 1. to step 4. and add an env variable as <code>NAME=your_device_name</code> in your <code>docker-compose.yml</code> file or in the command.

+## To do:

+☐ Multi platform Docker image building (current image not tested on x86_64)

+☐ Adding AirCast to allow streaming to Chromecast

+☐ Adding more env variables to edit things

+☐ Building from latest AirConnect sources instead of precompiled binaries

 ## Many thanks to:
 [@1activegeek](https://github.com/1activegeek) for his multiplatform build technique